MCarlomagno/hackernaut/README.md

 ```js
 await contract.sendTransaction({ value: 1 })
 ```
-Now if the transaction was successful, we must be the new owners of this contract lets check that.
+Now if the transaction was successful, we must be the new owners of this contract, let's check that.

 ```js
 await contract.owner().then(owner => owner === player)